BVlah/E-Commerce-Back-End/README.md

 [License](#License)

 ## Installation Instructions
 Install Node and MYSQL if you have not already.
 Clone repo and run 'npm i' to download all dependencies.
-In mysql run 'source db/schema.sql' to create the database and then in terminal run 'seeds/index.js' to seed the database.
+In mysql run 'source db/schema.sql' to create the database and then in terminal run 'node seeds/index.js' to seed the database.

 ## Usage Instructions
 After installation you can manipulate the data using Insomnia or a similar application.